More of Our Stupid Noise

-More of Our Stupid Noise was a Canadian compilation album, originally released on Squirtgun Records.
-It was subsequently rereleased in 1998 on Nettwerk with the title More of Our Stupid Noise '98, with an altered track order and a few different songs.
+More of Our Stupid Noise is a Canadian compilation album, originally released in 1996 on Squirtgun Records.
+It was rereleased in 1998 on Nettwerk with the title More of Our Stupid Noise '98, with an altered track order and a few different songs.

 One of the album's most noted characteristics was that in addition to a song by Eric's Trip, it also included a song by each individual Eric's Trip member's own side project.

 A sequel album, Return of Our Stupid Noise, was released in 2015 to mark Squirtgun's 20th anniversary.